MODERATE-Project/moderate-docs/docs/tools-and-services/eso_A1.2.md

 - Create an instance of the skill "Heat Control" by double clicking, naming and saving the instance.
 - Choose the ambient air temperature times series you want to use for control by drag and drop.
 - Save the skill.
-- Create an instance of an proprietary My Gekko Control IO service to pulbish the setpoint commands in MyGekko JSON format to the respective topics via an export job.
+- Create an instance of an proprietary My Gekko Control IO service to publish the setpoint commands in MyGekko JSON format to the respective topics via an export job.
 (Work in progress.
 The IO-Service will be developed by synavision soon)

 ### Application on MODERATE